 Everest complies with federal laws including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended.
-The Campus President has been designated the Section 504 Coordinator and will coordinate the efforts of Everest to comply with all relevant disability laws.
-Inquiries should be directed to this person at 1045 W. Redondo Beach Blvd., Suite 275, Gardena, CA 90247, Tel (310) 527-2040.
+The Campus President has been designated the Section 504/ADA

+Coordinator and will coordinate the efforts of Everest to comply with all relevant disability laws.
+Inquiries should be directed to this person at the campus contact information located in this catalog.